 These are just a few examples of how you can engage candidates, provide exceptional candidate experience, build great talent pools and fasten your recruiting process.

-HR Statistic #3: There are 50+ candidate-employer touchpoints throughout candidate journey
+HR Statistic #3: There are 10+ touchpoints with candidates before they apply

 A touchpoint is any kind of interaction between the candidate and the organization.
 Touchpoints can be direct person-to-person interactions like emails, phone screenings and interviews to indirect interactions such as visiting a company website, career site, social media profiles or filling out application forms.